fletchjp/VLCB-Arduino-Examples/README.md

 Full VLCB             28074/1315

+### VLCBLCDButTsk

+This is the same code as above, with TaskManagerIO used to control the code for the analog buttons.
+This is very tight on memory and I want to experiment to see what of VLCB I can remove to save memory.

+Full VLCB             32010/1382   (31994/1366 in the old location) the difference must be to do with different length of location information.
+NoLEDUserService      31072/1265

+This means that the overhead for the task manager is about 4k memory but not much data.

+This module is now too big for a UNO.
+See the example below for the MEGA 1280

+## Arduino MEGA 1280 Examples

+The MEGA 1280 is no longer an official Arduino offering.

+There are clones available and it is a step between a UNO and a MEGA 2560.

+The Arduino IDE has to be set to distinguish between the two models.
+Some libraries do not detect the 1280 properly.

+There has to be some adjustment of the SPI pins used for the CAN connection for CBUS.

 ### VLCBLCDBut_1280

 This is code to use the DFRobot LCD shield with buttons.
 This is running currently without events.